CornellDataScience/info1998/index.md

 ## Enrollment Information
 ----------------------------------------------------------------------------------------
-Enrollment for the course begins around the first day of the course (tentatively, September 13).
+Enrollment for the course on Student Center begins around the first day of the course (tentatively, September 13).
 In the meantime, please fill out [this form](https://forms.gle/eHpqSJhGmQdbccfEA) to be placed on our interest form list.

 Unfortunately, this semester we are unable to accommodate for students who are at the hard credit limit, or have a scheduling conflict in Student Center.